Guardians of diamond Noor are murdered one-by-one when they uncover truth.

 The rider got off his bike, and checked Patel.
 Nothing!

-Blank eyes stared up at the clear blue sky.
+Lifeless eyes stared up at the clear blue sky.
 He stood up, mounted his bike and rode off in the opposite direction.

 Minutes later, another rider was seen on the foothills below, headed towards the Summit.